Information for Residents of

 I would use Cat 6a cable when running new cable.
 Cat 6a will be able to run 10 Gbps Ethernet up to 300 feet.

 Here, there is room at the top of the closet, out of the way from all the hoses and brooms, to wall mount a small 19" equipment rack (see below).
 From top to bottom, there is an Ethernet patch panel, the firewall router/switch, and a 16 port POE switch to power the APs (or use a 24 port switch for larger installs).
 The black box underneath the rack is a small computer UPS, allowing WiFi to work even in a power outage.
 These POE switches were recommended since they don't have fans (larger units typically have fans) so they are silent.
+But Ubiquiti has a range of POE switches.

 General Design Rules